-Admission decisions for undergraduate programs are based on an assessment of academic transcripts, writing assessment, and SAT or ACT scores (NOTE: ACT/SAT scores are not required for online students or on campus students over the age of 23).
+Admission decisions for undergraduate programs are based on an assessment of academic transcripts, writing assessment, and SAT or ACT scores.
 Regent University seeks academically qualified students who are mature, highly motivated, and who have personal goals consistent with the program's mission and goals.